nesterow/dal/README.md

 _Notes:_

-- This project is still in early alpha.
+- This project is still in **early alpha**.
 You need to build it yourself and use at your own risk.
 - At the time only SQLite is implemented, however, other drivers might work.

 _Use cases:_